Finnoy Travel - Reviews, Stories and Tips

 Benidorm letters on a roundabout in Benidorm, Spain.
 This Spanish city attracts many tourists because of its mild winters and hot summers.

-We returned to our accommodations in Alicante late evening.
-We accidentally entered a motorway and had to pay 7 euros toll for a short drive.
+We returned to our accommodations in Alicante late in the evening.
+We accidentally entered a motorway and had to pay 7 euros in toll for a short drive.
 But the road was in excellent condition.

 Benidorm is a typical but still different Spanish tourist destination.
 While it offers nothing else special than the skyscrapers, it has all the services travellers expect.